Eclipse Platform

 incorrectly has unspecified (and perhaps unpredictable) consequences.

-Subclassing platform API classes
+Subclassing Platform API Classes

 Only a subset of the API classes were designed to be subclassed.
 API classes